ls4/ls4-doc/arch.rst

                      +----+   +----+   +----+

 1. Application sends get request to a GW or DS.
 Any of GW or DS can respond to the requests.
 2. GW (or DS) sends search query to MDS.
-MDS returns ID of replication-set that has the requested data if it's found.
+MDS returns ID of replica-set that has the requested data if it's found.
-3. GW (or DS) selects a DS from the replication-set, and sends get request to the DS.
+3. GW (or DS) selects a DS from the replica-set, and sends get request to the DS.
 The DS is selected using location-aware algorithm

 ..
 (TODO: See HowTo Geo-redundancy).